shutter-network/rolling-shutter/docs/event.md

   referenced by its index (0-3), where offset 0 is topic[0], etc.
 - **Data (Offsets 4+)**: The non-indexed data section of the log.
-Offset values >= 4 refer to 32-byte words in the log data, where offset 4 is the first word (bytes 0-31), offset 5 is the second word (bytes 32-63), etc.
+Offset values >= 4 refer to 32-byte words in the log data, where offset 4 is the first word (bytes 0-31), offset 5 is the second word (bytes 32-63), etc. Note: data offset always starts at 4, even if there are fewer than 4 topics defined.

 Reference:
 [LogValueRef Type and Documentation](https://github.com/shutter-network/rolling-shutter/blob/42f562532acfc4f89f630d3de809fc4451636ab2/rolling-shutter/keyperimpl/shutterservice/eventtrigger.go#L34-L43)